 - Still in doubt?
 Nothing beats an old-school pros and cons list to make the final choice.

-Today’s market is infamous for low inventory and you may be worried about finding one home that suits all your needs.
-But some of today’s buyers are having just the opposite problem: they are having a difficult time choosing between two local homes for sale.
+Today’s market has low inventory, and many buyers are worried about finding even one home that suits all their needs.
+But other buyers are having the opposite problem: they are having a difficult time choosing which home they should put an offer on.

 Here are insights you can use as you choose between multiple properties for sale in Minnesota and western Wisconsin.

 Measure the perks of each location

 The saying, "Location, location, location" is a cliché for a reason.
 While you can change many things about a home, you cannot alter its proximity to the places you visit most often.

 Few things can add or reduce stress more than the length of your daily commute, so consider the total time you’ll spend driving, walking or biking to your usual destinations from each home.
 Conversely, if you now work from home or have a hybrid work schedule, your work commute may be less of a factor than it was a few years ago.
 In that case, pay attention to the distance from each home to common destinations like schools, grocery stores, workout facilities and key family members or friends.

 As HGTV has taught us, there are many things you can change about a home, but some elements will remain the same no matter how much money or effort you put in.
 As you look at both homes, evaluate the amount of work each will need — and how much that will change the overall feel once the renovations are complete.